joshrandall8478/joshrandall8478.github.io/src/pages/posts/jellyfin_upgrades.md

 Now that we have more storage, please feel free to use [Jellyseerr](https://jellyseerr.joshrandall.net) to request media.

-- User data and configuration is now being snapshotted to [Backblaze S3 buckets](https://backblaze.com).
+- User data and configuration is now being snapshotted to [Backblaze S3 buckets](https://backblaze.com) using `restic`.

 <br>